Daily, Weekly, Fortnightly?

 - I pick up the groceries from Woolies.
 I absolutely love the pick up option… why?
 I’m not waiting around for a 3-4 hour window wondering when the delivery will arrive.
 Pick up is more flexible and it’s easy-‘peasy’.

 - I sort my groceries into Pantry, Fridge and Freezer sections and give the fridge a wipe out before packing away.

 - Whilst unpacking I cook a soup, its easy and low maintenance and can do this whilst multi-tasking.
 The result= my lunch sorted + plus freezer portions.

-- I also make healthy snacks – this week I made Strawberry and Rhubarb Spelt muffins (trust me, we have plenty of the packaged variety snacks in our pantry, so for me I need to prepare,
+- I also make healthy snacks – this week I made Strawberry and Rhubarb Spelt muffins (trust me, we have plenty of the packaged variety snacks in our pantry, so for me I need to prepare a few fresh treats)

 - I cut celery and carrot so that when the kids and I get hungry it’s ready to dip into some hummus.
 When I’m really hungry and nothing is prepared I will always choose the unhealthy option, so preparation is key for my will power.